GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### org-protocol in Windows

-When capturing from a browser in Windows org-protocol URL is altered in various ways on its path to Emacs:
+org-protocol URL is altered in various ways on its path to Emacs When capturing from a browser in Windows:

 - A slash is appended to subprotocol name.
-For an example: `org-protocol://capture?url=...` becomes `org-protocol://capture/?url=...`.
-Because of this Emacs may not recognize a subprotocol.
+For an example:<br> `org-protocol://capture?url=...` becomes `org-protocol://capture/?url=...`<br> Because of this Emacs may not recognize a subprotocol.
 - The URL is encoded into local system character set, so Emacs will get unibyte characters instead of UTF-8.